 Finally, most professors are glad to work with students who are making the effort to stop by during office hours to discuss learning differences with them.
 Professors respect students who are not willing to let anything, including the need for extra testing time, stand in the way of doing their very best in the course.
 They have learned that these students tend to be hard workers who take their courses seriously and are just as likely – if not more - to excel as compared to their classmates who have not requested accommodations.

 Students can request accommodations at any time during the semester.
-However, the process of qualifying for accommodations through the Office of Learning Support and Disability Services may take time depending on the quality of documentation submitted and appointment availability.
-Students are strongly encouraged to register with OLSDS and become eligible for accommodations.
+However, the process of qualifying for accommodations through the Accessibility Services Office may take time depending on the quality of documentation submitted and appointment availability.
+Students are strongly encouraged to register with the Accessibility Services Office and become eligible for accommodations.
 The student still has the option throughout the semester to use or not use the accommodations he/she qualifies for.
 For example, a student with a learning disability may qualify for extended testing time in all classes, but only choose to use it in her math course.